susanbenear/susanbenear.github.io/index.md

 ---
 **Hi, I'm Susan!**

 I'm a cognitive neuroscientist currently working as a postdoc in Dr. Catherine Hartley's <a href="https://www.hartleylab.org/">lab</a> at NYU.
 My research focuses on learning and memory across development, which I examine using behavioral and neuroimaging techniques (fMRI, MEG), as well as computational modeling.
-Formulation basic questions about how human cognition takes shape, and launching projects to investigate those questions (with the help of federal funding!) has been an immense privilege so far, and along the way I've developed a love for statistics and data visualization as a way to understand and communicate about the world at large.

-**Below is a brief summary of a few of my recent projects:**
+Formulating basic questions about how human cognition takes shape, and launching projects to investigate those questions (with the help of federal funding!) has been an immense privilege so far, and along the way I've developed a love for statistics and data visualization as a way to understand and communicate about the world at large.
+You can read about a few of my recent projects below.

 <p align="center">
   <img src="{{ '/assets/images/project1.png' | relative_url }}" alt="project1" width="400">